-Generally, releases occur Monday through Friday, excluding holidays, between the hours of 8:30 am to 11:30 am, and 1:30 pm to 4:30 pm.
+Generally, releases occur Monday through Friday, excluding holidays, between the hours of 2:00pm to 4:00pm.
 Please call ahead to ensure someone will be available to meet you.

-The Santa Cruz Coroner Request for Release of Remains form must be signed by next of kin prior to release.
-If property is to be released to the mortuary representative, a secondary Property Release form must be signed by next of kin.
-The signed forms may be faxed or emailed prior to arrival.
+The Santa Cruz Coroner Request for Release of Remains or Property form must be signed by next of kin prior to release.
+The signed form may be faxed or emailed prior to arrival.